In space, materials reveal their secrets: COLIS, a new laboratory for studying colloidal gels and glasses in microgravity

 " Studying these materials in microgravity allows us to isolate the effect of gravity, a silent but decisive force," explains Roberto Piazza. " This understanding is essential for designing more stable formulations, from controlled-release drugs to self-assembled materials."

-Cutting-edge technologies to understand materials stability
+Cutting-edge technologies for understanding material stability

 COLIS is based on several major innovations: